LNXSeus/Advancely/README.md

           supported.
 Hotkeys only work when the tracker window is in focus.
     * **Multi-Stage Goals**: Create long-term objectives that combine several smaller steps.
 A single goal can require you to first complete a stat, then an unlock, then a specific **advancement criterion** (e.g., visiting a specific biome), and finally an entire advancement in sequence.
+You can assign **unique icons to each stage** to visualize progression.
 * **Section Completion Counters**: Each section header displays dynamic counters showing completed items versus the total visible items for that section, respecting both the current Goal Visibility setting and any active search filter.